-By dehydration of methanol dimethyl ether can be produced, methanol nowadays is produced from biomass so dimethyl which is produced from this methanol becomes an alternative fuel to fossil fuel because DME matches to the specification of the fuel requirement of new designed hybrid and fuel cell cars.
-Dimethyl ether boiling point is about -24.9oC at ambient conditions it can be stored in pressure vessel in liquid state.
+By dehydration of methanol-dimethyl ether can be produced, methanol nowadays is produced from biomass so dimethyl which is produced from this methanol becomes an alternative fuel to fossil fuel because DME matches to the specification of the fuel requirement of new designed hybrid and fuel cell cars.
+Dimethyl ether boiling point is about -24.9oC at ambient conditions it can be stored in a pressure vessel in a liquid state.

 Process description of DME manufacturing by methanol dehydration:

-Chemical reaction take place in the reactor would be:
+Chemical reaction takes place in the reactor would be:

 Methanol (2CH3OH) <==> dimethyl ether (CH3OCH3) + water (H2O)

 There are other processes which can convert methanol to dimethyl ether so that the production cost is reducing to make the plant process commercially stable.
-For example the reaction can be carried out in liquid phase in a slurry reactor or by application of reactive catalytic distillation equipment to reduce the operation cost.
-Lot of research work is under progress to find the utmost process with optimum condition so that they can provide a green fuel to run the transportation vehicles.
+For example, the reaction can be carried out in the liquid phase in a slurry reactor or by application of reactive catalytic distillation equipment to reduce the operation cost.
+Lot of research work is in progress to find the utmost process with the optimum condition so that they can provide a green fuel to run the transportation vehicles.

 Process flow sheet of methanol dehydration: